-Symptoms of SI joint injury
+Symptoms of Sacroiliac joint pain

 Symptoms of Sacroiliac Joint Pain consist of pain at the bottom of the spine which is located ususally on one side, either to the left or right of the spine, although sometimes is described as a band of pain across the lower back.
 The pain can range from an ache to a sharp pain which restricts movement.
 Sacroiliac joint pain may radiate out into your buttocks and low back and will often radiate to the front into the groin and occasionally testicles.

 As well as pain or discomfort on and around the joint there occasionally may be referred pain radiating into the lower limbs (sciatica).
 Classic SI joint pain symptoms also include difficulty turning over in bed, putting on shoes and socks and pain climbing in and out of the car.
 The patient will experience stiffness in the lower back when getting up after sitting for long periods and when getting up from bed in the morning.
 There is likely to be aching to one side of your lower back when sitting or driving long distances.
 There may be tenderness on palpating (pressing in on) the ligaments which surround the joint.

 SI joint assessment tests

 Other signs typically seen in patients may include leg length differences, a negative 'Stork Test' and Ilia Rotation.
 Differences in leg length can be a contributing factor to sacroiliac pain and can be measured with a tape measure using bony landmarks on the skeleton as reference points.
 However, this is not easy as bony landmarks are covered in flesh which can move about when you are trying to use a measuring tape.
 There is a much better way to check leg length and with a trained eye and practice you can soon learn to do this reasonably well.